mounikasuryadevara2/AWS-provisioning/README.md

 # AWS-provisioning

-aws-workmail.py: This is a module to create workmail for users on AWS.
+create_single_tenant: This is a module to create workmail for users on AWS.

 sqs-tag: To tag SQS queues from AWS-cli